Dying candles with mica powder allows you to make truly unique homemade gifts that may look like a million bucks but cost only a few dollars.

 - Candle molds

-- Wax melting equipment double boiler, microwave or dedicated crockpot are commonly used
+- Wax melting equipment double boiler, microwave, dedicated crockpot

 - Essential oils, herbs, or other scent and adornment materials optional